PA7FRN/kissTnc/Readme.md

  The used analog input is A0
  The four pins for generating the AFSK modulation signal are pin 4, 5, 6 and 7.

-The PTT and LED pins can be changed in the sketch by editing the defines in KissTnc INO.
+The PTT and LED pins can be changed in the sketch by editing the defines in KissTnc.ino.

 It is advised to use the squelch on the radio to have a good carry detection.